aut-mn/AsyncLogger/README.md

-# AsyncLogCollector
+# AsyncLogger
-AsyncLogCollector is an asynchronous Python logging utility that facilitates efficient logging with both file saving and console output.
+AsyncLogger is an asynchronous Python logging utility that facilitates efficient logging with both file saving and console output.
 It is designed to be used in asynchronous applications where traditional synchronous logging might introduce performance bottlenecks.
 <img src="https://github.com/autumnfied/AsyncLogger/blob/main/Example.png">
 ## Features
 - Asynchronous logging for improved performance in async applications.